-Out-of-District students are those Kansas residents who do not meet the qualification of a resident student.
-As of March 2016, Shawnee Mission USD 512 shall not accept new Out-of-District students with the exception of children whose parents are employees of the district (parent as defined above in this policy) or as otherwise specified herein.
+Out-of-District students are those who do not meet the qualification of a resident student.
+Shawnee Mission USD 512 does not accept new Out-of-District students with the exception of children whose parents are employees of the district (parent as defined above) or as otherwise specified herein.
 An employee is defined as KPERS eligible.